cablehead/levee/docs/subcommands.md

 ### Running code snippets

 The `run` command let's you run LuaJIT / Levee scripts and projects in an adhoc way.
-We'll look create a Levee project in a short bit.
+We'll look at creating a Levee project in a short bit.
 First `run` has a `-e` option which will run a string snippet:

 ```bash
 imgix:~ andy$ levee run -e "print('oh hai')"